For me, to use the word ‘queer’ is a liberation, it was a word that frightened me, but no longer.– Derek Jarman.

 We can expect nudity and exclusive and illustrative content.

-How Did Gay Erotic Art Start?
+How Did Gay Erotica Art Start?

 No one can positively put a finger on the exact date.

-Everyone knows that Homoeroticism has always been present even if it wasn’t very evident.
+Everyone knows that Homoeroticism has always been present, even if it wasn’t very evident.

 Engraved on the walls of the Etruscan Tomb of the Bulls, they depict homosexual intercourse.

-Two pairs of them, one pair consisted of a male partner and a female partner.
+There were two pairs of them, one pair consisted of a male partner and a female partner.

 The second pair consisted of two male partners.